Back to Industry Insights

 For many people, the controversial Apprenticeship Levy and subsequent apprenticeship programmes have been vital in their route to employment.
 Yet a significant portion of people in the UK of working age are being left out – people with disabilities, and in particular, those with neurodiverse conditions.

-We welcomed the Government’s recent change to allow businesses to transfer up to 50% of their unused levy to one or more different employers.
-It was our plan to donate a portion of our levy to support a charity providing education and employment support for young people who are neurodivergent.
-However, the rules of the Levy make it unfeasible to support certain types of programmes.
+We welcomed the Government’s recent change allowing businesses to transfer up to 50% of their unused Apprenticeship Levy to other employers.
+Our intention was to donate part of our levy to a charity supporting neurodivergent young people with education and employment opportunities.
+Unfortunately, current Levy rules make this impossible for certain programmes.

 The UK economy hinges on productivity and the optimum number of people being in work.
 Government departments, charities and businesses are working together to close the unemployment gap.
 It is important that supporting people with disabilities into the workforce is part of the solution, and efforts need to reflect people who are neurodivergent too.